 ALAC (Apple Lossless)

 Apple's lossless format.
-Similar to FLAC but works better in Apple ecosystem.
+Similar to FLAC but designed for the Apple ecosystem.
+Works seamlessly with iTunes, Apple Music, and Apple devices.
+File extensions: .m4a

 Which Format Should You Choose?

-AAC at 256 kbps – Best balance of quality and size.
-Works on all modern devices.
+AAC at 256 kbps – Best balance of quality and file size.
+Works on all modern devices including iPhones, Android, computers, and smart speakers.

 FLAC – Archive your music in perfect quality.
-Convert to MP3/AAC for portable devices as needed.
+Convert to MP3 or AAC for portable devices as needed.
+This is future-proof.

-WAV or FLAC – WAV for editing, FLAC for storage.
+WAV or FLAC – WAV for editing (no CPU overhead), FLAC for storage (saves space while maintaining quality).

 How to Convert Audio Formats